linear-b/gitstream/docs/how-it-works.md

         - 'openapi.json'
         - 'ui/src/**/*Model.d.ts'
     ```

-Similarly, if you are using gitStream for your entire git organization, you can specify repos to ignore in the `gitstream.cm` file in the root directory of your cm repo.

-!!! example "How to Ignore Repos"
-    ```yaml+jinja
-    config:
-      ignore_repositories:
-        - services
-        - common
-    ```

 ### Configuration Priority and Overrides
 You can provide any number of CM files and automations for gitStream to process and you can freely combine organization-level automations with automations inside individual repos.
 There are two important things you need to keep in mind when doing this.